mcpcpc/k1ss/wiki/software/dhcpcd.md

 Remember to replace HOSTNAME with the string of your choosing.

-Note: Valid characters for hostnames include ASCII letters from A to Z, digits
+> NOTE: Valid characters for hostnames include ASCII letters from A to Z,
-      from 0 to 9, and the hyphen character (-).
-A hostname may not start with a hyphen.
+> digits from 0 to 9, and the hyphen character (-).
+A hostname may not start
+>with a hyphen.

 Managed via runsv
 -----------------